noureddenh/pipelinetest/Readme.md

 - created the requirements file and added flask inside created terraform folder
 - created files main.tf with configuration to create infrastructure on aws {vpc, subnet, EC2 instance, route table, Security Group }
+created the pipe line on github and added the secrets for AWS Account.